Princeton History Sunday Tour

 This popular tour explores the phenomenal architecture on campus, dating from 1756 to the present.
 Buildings on this two-mile hike include the Georgian-style Nassau Hall, collegiate gothis marvels, and extraordinary contemporary designs, including the Frank Gehry-designed Lewis Library, the Stadium, the Icahn Laboratory, and the brand-new Princeton Neuroscience Institute/Psychology facility.
 Starts at Palmer Square’s Tiger Park. $10 per person.

-Tickets are SOLD OUT for the upcoming tour on May 12.
+Tickets are available for the upcoming tour on October 6.

 Historic Stony Brook: Gateway to Princeton History